-Practice Units 1 CTIVITIES, ENHANCEMENTS AND PRACTICES DESC Description Extent (MS) Classification Comments Units Coue Usually consists of other practices such as tree planting, dike Classification Wetland Creation Ac.
-658 construction or placement of water control structures to accomplish Review Wetland Enhancement Ac.
-659 Usually consists of other practices such as tree planting, dike construction or placement of water control structures to accomplish objectives.
+Practice Practice Units Code CTIVITIES, ENHANCEMENTS AND PRACTICES DESC Description Extent (MS) Classification Comments Tractice Units Code A wetland that has been created on a site location which historically Usually consists of other practices such as tree planting, dike Classification Comments Wetland Creation Ac.
+658 · · construction or placement of water control structures to accomplish Review Wetland Enhancement Ac.
+659 The modification or rehabilitation of an existing or degraded wetland where specific functions and/or values are modified for the purpose of meeting specific project objectives.
+Some functions may remain unchanged while others may be degraded.
+Usually consists of other practices such as tree planting, dike construction or placement of water control structures to accomplish objectives.
 Review Forest Stand Improvement (Chemical/Hand Tools) Ac.
 666 Removing unmerchantable or undesirable trees, shrubs and/or vines from wooded areas.
 Undesirables may be cut with chain saw and left on ground or injected with poison and left standing.
 Exempt Forest Stand Improvement (Cutting/removal with heavy equipment) Ac.
 666 Removing unmerchantable or undesirable trees, shrubs and/or vines from wooded areas.
 Undesirables cut and/or removed with forest harvest equipment.
 Review Lighting System Improvement No. 670 Complete replacement or retrofitting of one or more components of an existing agricultural lighting system.
 Usually, replacing a lighting system in poultry houses with a more efficient system.
 Exempt Building Envelope Improvement No. 672 Modification or retrofit of the building envelope of an existing agricultural structure.
 Usually, improving the building envelope in poultry houses (for example, installing insulation, sealants, brood curtains).
 Exempt Pollution Retention Reservoir No. 720 A water impoundment reservoir with controlled water release to trap and store nonpoint source pollutants from agricultural lands.
 Earthwork generally completed using heavy construction equipment to excavate and place fill to form a berm, dam or pit.
 Review Incinerator Ea.
 769 An incinerator used to dispose of dead poultry or other small animals.
 Incinerator is placed on a concrete pad sometimes with a roof structure.
 Clearing, grubbing and excavation for foundation in an area 10-20 feet diameter.
 Usually located in disturbed area adjacent to poultry houses.
 Exempt Pond Sealing or Lining - Flexible Membrane No. 521-A Installing a fixed lining or impervious material or treating the soil in a pond mechanically or chemically to impede or prevent excessive water loss.
 Site has already been disturbed for the pond construction.
 This liner is placed on top of the soil or incorporated to 6 inches or less.
-Exempt Pond Sealing or Lining - Soil Dispersant No. 521-B Installing a fixed lining of impervious material or treating the soil in a pond mechanically or chemically to impede or prevent excessive water loss.
-Site has already been disturbed for the pond construction.
+Exempt Pond Sealing or Lining - Soil Dispersant No. 521-B Site has already been disturbed for the pond construction.
 This liner is placed on top of the soil or incorporated to 6 inches or less.
 Exempt Pond Sealing or Lining - Bentonite Sealant No. 521-C Installing a fixed lining o impervious material or treating the soil in a pond mechanically or chemically to impede or prevent excessive water loss.
 Site has already been disturbed for the pond construction.
 This liner is placed on top of the soil or incorporated to 6 inches or less.
 Exempt Pond Sealing or Lining, Compacted Clay Treatment No. 521-D A liner for a pond or waste storage impoundment constructed using compacted soil without soil amendments.
 Site has already been disturbed for the pond construction.
 This liner is placed on top of the soil or incorporated to 6 inches or less.
 Exempt